This example shows the design of a LTE MIB recovery system optimized for HDL code generation and hardware implementation.

 Buffering Grid Data

 As the MIB message is always carried in subframe 0 of the downlink signal, subframe 0 is buffered in a memory bank.
-Once the subframe has been written to the memory bank the location of the CRS is calculated using the cellID.
-The CRS are read from the grid memory, and are sent to the channel estimator.
+At the same time as the subframe is being written to the memory bank, the location of the CRS are calculated using the cellID, and CRS are sent to the channel estimator.

 The CRS from the received grid are then compared to the expected values, and the phase offset calculated.
 The channel estimates for each CRS are averaged across time, and linear interpolation is used to estimate the channel for subcarriers which do not contain CRS.
 The channel estimate for the subframe is used to equalize data when it is read from the grid memory.